x676f64/secureum-mind_map/content/8. Audit Findings 201/Contract owner has too many privileges.md

 # 165 - [Contract owner has too many privileges](./Contract%20owner%20has%20too%20many%20privileges.md)

-Contract owner has too many privileges The owner of the contracts has too many privileges relative to standard users.
+The owner of the contracts has too many privileges relative to standard users.

 Users can lose all of their assets if a contract owner private key is compromised.